nascal3/Documination/README.md

-## Documination: An API Illumination💡
+## Documination: An API documentation Illumination💡
 This project generates documentation for APIs done **OpenAPI** standards and creates a _Redoc_ HTML file with a corresponding JSON representation of the same documentation.
 ### Set-up